okieselbach/Munki-Middleware-Azure-Storage/README.md

 This module is meant to plug into munki as a middleware. https://github.com/munki/munki/wiki

+The latest version of the script will use the Shared Access Signature from the blob storage account.

-The script will generate the required http headers to interact with an protected Azure blob storage account.
+Previous version with storage key generates the required http headers to interact with an protected Azure blob storage account.
 Inspired by S3-Auth (https://github.com/waderobson/s3-auth)

 MS reference docs for Storage REST API Auth and interaction